-Provided further that the payment [order]24in FORM GST RFD-05 shall be required to be revalidated where the refund has not been disbursed within the same financial year in which the said payment [order]25 was issued.]26

-- 4A) [The Central Government shall disburse the refund based on the consolidated payment advice issued under sub-rule (4)]27 - 5) Where the proper officer is satisfied that the amount refundable under sub-rule (1) or sub-rule (2) is not payable to the applicant under sub-section (8) of section 54, he shall make an order in FORM GST RFD-06 and issue [a payment order]28 FORM GST RFD-05, for the amount of refund to be credited to the Consumer Welfare Fund.
+- Provided further that the payment [order] in FORM GST RFD-05 shall be required to be revalidated where the refund has not been disbursed within the same financial year in which the said payment [order] was issued.] - 4A) [The Central Government shall disburse the refund based on the consolidated payment advice issued under sub-rule (4)] - 5) Where the proper officer is satisfied that the amount refundable under sub-rule (1) [or sub-rule (1A)] or sub-rule (2) is not payable to the applicant under sub-section (8) of section 54, he shall make an order in FORM GST RFD-06 and issue [a payment order] FORM GST RFD-05, for the amount of refund to be credited to the Consumer Welfare Fund.